 'Man shot dead in London stab frenzy was convicted Islamist terrorist with family links to Lanka'

-Amman was sentenced to three years and four months in prison in December 2018 after being charged with 10 terror-related offenses.
-He was aged 18 at that time.
-Amman was released under license last month.
+In a statement in Arabic via its Amaq propaganda agency, the Islamic State on Monday claimed responsibility for the London attack and said Sudesh was a "fighter" with the group, according to the SITE Intelligence Group, a US-based monitoring firm which monitors jihadist activities.
+Amman was sentenced to three years and four months in prison in December 2018 after being charged with 10 terror-related offences.
+He was aged 18 that time.
+He was released under licence last month.
 He was under surveillance.

 Police had been told of extremist material being posted on the social media app Telegram by an account called @strangertothisworld, which turned out to be of Amman.
 He had used documents about making explosives, weaponry and carrying out terrorist attacks.
 Among them were manuals on bomb-making, knife-fighting and close combat.
 Reports at the time also said he had told his girlfriend she should murder her "kuffar" (non-believer) parents.